Mermaid: Rabenschlacht

-The frequently mentioned Sjælland, Denmark is interpreted to the divided portion of Villcina-land inherited by the bastard prince Vaði/Wade.
-The Swedish epilogue transposed the location of the crucial battle where the mermaid appeared, from Ravenna, Northern Italy (supposedly, in the original German epic Rabenschlacht), to Gronsport, somewhere on the Moselle, in Northern Germany, then transported Viðga back to Sjælland.
+Thus the saga is an early source which associates a famed clan of merfolk with a place in Denmark, Sjælland.
+This was the divided portion of Villcina-land inherited by the bastard prince Vaði/Wade according to the saga.
+The Swedish epilogue transposed the locations concerning the battle (from Italy to Germany), and claimed the rescued Viðga/Witige was brought to Sjælland.
+That is to say, the crucial battle had been in Ravenna, Northern Italy in the German epic Rabenschlacht), but the battle spot was changed to Gronsport, somewhere on the Moselle, in Northern Germany in the Swedish version.

-Folklore of the British Isles
+Folklore of Britain and Ireland

 The Norman chapel in Durham Castle, built around 1078, has what is probably the earliest surviving artistic depiction of a mermaid in England.
 It can be seen on a south-facing capital above one of the original Norman stone pillars.